Questions To Ask Yourself Before Applying For A Job

-It is one of the most critical questions that need to be solved before applying for the job.
-Submitting the SAME resume to multiple different job openings will not help your job chances anyway.
+It is one of the most critical questions to be solved before applying for a job.
+Submitting the SAME resume to multiple job openings will not help your job chances anyway.
 Therefore, you need to ensure you spend extra time adjusting other CVs for various roles.
 A mass distributed resume looks sloppy and unprofessional, which is a big NO-NO when applying for a job.
-You must customize your resume according to the job requirements.
+It would be best to customize your resume according to the job requirements.

 Will The Job Challenge Me?

-Look closely at the job responsibilities and think whether these will challenge you.
+Look closely at the job responsibilities and think about whether these will challenge you.
 See here; we are not saying particularly to choose a challenging or a simple job.
 We want to say that be comfortable with the job you are applying for.
-However, although it’s always good to have a challenge in your work, you need to understand that no job is easy, every profession has its own challenges, but you can accomplish the work with the relevant skills.
-So, therefore, yes, there will be some challenges in every position you apply.
+However, although it’s always good to have a challenge in your work, you need to understand that no job is easy, every profession has its challenges, but you can accomplish the work with the relevant skills.
+So therefore, yes, there will be some challenges in every position you apply for.

 Is It Something I Am Genuinely Interested In?

-You can only give your best when you are genuinely interested in the work.
-You need to ask yourself whether you are applying for a job just because you want to work?
+You can only give your best when genuinely interested in the work.
+You need to ask yourself whether you are applying for a role just because you want to work?
 Or are you genuinely interested in the role and company?
-Sometimes, candidates (predominantly freshers) need the job just because they are fascinated to work for the first time.
+Sometimes, candidates (predominantly freshers) need the job because they are fascinated with working for the first time.
 They forget what their passion is and what they should do.
-However, if you are lucky enough to choose a job based on something that interests you, find a focused position on your career.
-Which is also something you know you will enjoy doing on a daily basis.
+However, if you are lucky enough to choose a job based on something that interests you, find a focused position in your career.
+Which is also something you know you will enjoy doing daily.

 Are There Any Networking Connections (Alumni) I have Within The Company?